kgrid/kgrid-activator/docs/api.md

 #Activator APIs
 ## Request API

-The Request API exposes the *micro*-API for the services provide by each KO.
+The Request API exposes the *micro*-API for the services provided by each KO.

 ##### Service Description